Adriano1976/notemaster/README.md

 ### Overview

-The **Notemaster.ai** is a powerful tool designed to create and manage customized prompts optimized for NotebookLM.
+The **Notemaster** is a powerful tool designed to create and manage customized prompts optimized for NotebookLM.
 This application provides an intuitive interface for generating high-quality prompts that enhance your research and analysis experience.

 ### Key Features